|

 - The specifics of the complaint.

-Once you have filled out the complaint form send a copy to the other party and wait seven days to allow time for them to respond.
-Even in the most difficult circumstances, sometimes the other party may try to resolve the issues once they receive a complaint form.
+Once the complaint has been submitted, the complainant should send a copy to the respondent.
+Even in the most challenging circumstances, the other party may try to resolve the issues once they receive a complaint form.
+If you and the other party resolved your dispute, please contact OLTA to withdraw the complaint.

-The Investigator will always attempt to conciliate the complaint; i.e., see whether the complainant and respondent can reach a mutually agreeable resolution.
-This may involve holding a conciliation conference with both parties attending.
+When applicable, the Investigator will attempt to conciliate the complaint to see whether the complainant and respondent can reach a mutually agreeable resolution.
+Depending on the situation, this may involve holding a conciliation conference with both parties or separate discussions with each party.

-If the parties reach an appropriate resolution, the Investigator may draft an agreement to be signed by both parties and an OLTA representative.
+If the parties reach a resolution, the Investigator may draft a consent agreement to be signed by both parties and an OLTA representative.
 In many cases, a formal, written agreement is not necessary.
 The agreement does not mean that either party admits guilt.
 Rather, it is an agreement made in good faith to resolve the dispute.
 A violation of the agreement, however, may result in legal action.